sekuryti/zafl/README.md

 Welcome to *Zafl*, a project to fuzz X86 64-bit binary programs.

 Key features of Zafl:
-* Uses Zipr, a fast, space-efficient binary rewriter to inline AFL-style instrumentations
+* Uses Zipr, a fast, space-efficient binary rewriter to inline AFL-style instrumentations.
+Preliminary overhead:
-  * Preliminary overhead:
-     * On average 20% slower than afl/source code
+    * 20% slower than afl/source code
     * 15% faster than afl/dyninst
     * a **lot** faster than afl/QEMU
+* Platform for experimenting with other edge-profile instrumentation

 ## Installation
 Note that you will need **sudo** privileges to get and install all the required packages.